Winbee/ElectronTinyTimer/README.md

 # Tiny timer

-This is a minimal Electron application used to have a timer.
+This is a desktop app similar to an egg timer.
+It is built on the Electron framework.